 The initial review of the DJS Policy RF-701-15 (Elimination and Reporting of Sexual Abuse and Harassment - PREA Juvenile Facility Standards Compliance) and OPS-900-15 (Incident Reporting - DJS Programs) requires the Superintendent, upon receiving an allegation that a resident was sexually abused while confined at another facility, to notify the head of the other facility where the alleged abuse occurred and to report it in accordance with DJS policies and procedures.
 Also according to policy and procedure the Superintendent is to immediately report the incident in accordance with the Incident Reporting Policy and Procedures and the Reporting and Investigating Child Abuse and Neglect Policy and Procedures for investigation and complete an incident report.
-The Superintendent has received no allegations that a resident was abused while confined at another facility nor were there any allegations received from another facility during the past 12 months.
-However, the detention facility did receive a resident from another facility where an incident occurred at this other facility and the resident was transferred to this detention facility for safety and security reasons.
+The Superintendent has received no allegations that a resident was abused while neither confined at another facility nor were there any allegations received from another facility during the past 12 months.